acnapyx/bg-typographic-layout/README.md

 ### I'm used to pressing Alt + Enter to expand  video to full screen.

 Many people use for this hotkey right Alt key, and after setting the layout, it stops working, because the layout uses the second mode (see above).
 I can only suggest switching to left Alt key.

+### Why do I need a special layout if all these symbols can be entered from the keyboard anyway?

+If you remember the alt codes of all symbols by heart, and you don't feel that this is an abuse of common sense, then this layout is of no use to you.
+However, practice shows that only after switching to it, many people start to actually use all the cool symbols (even if they knew their codes perfectly well).

 ### I installed your keyboard and my Windows registry crashed (my hard drive broke, my favorite dog died, etc.), who compensates for my losses?